PierreChouteau/DeepLearningWithAudio/00_introduction/README.md

 ## Student Azure Lab VM Log in

 In order to log in to Azure Lab, you need to [__remotely connect to Aalto University VPN network__](https://www.aalto.fi/en/services/establishing-a-remote-connection-vpn-to-an-aalto-network#6-remote-connection-to-students--and-employees--own-devices).
-Please follow the instructions in the [link](https://www.aalto.fi/en/services/establishing-a-remote-connection-vpn-to-an-aalto-network#6-remote-connection-to-students--and-employees--own-devices).

 After you establish a VPN connection to Aalto university, you just need to go to https://labs.azure.com and __Log in__ with your aalto account.